The unity of the Spirit. 4:1-16

 v1-3.
 Paul begins by encouraging his readers to maintain fellowship in their congregation.
 From his prison (somewhere in Rome between 56-60AD) he urges his readers to live a life worthy of their standing as followers of Christ.
 He gives practical expression to this exhortation in v2.
 He calls for humility, gentleness, patience, forbearance and tolerance, Cf. Col.3:12-13.
 So, in v3, Paul encourages his readers to strive to live in unity with one another in the Christian fellowship, and in so doing, maintain the integral union they have with God through the Spirit of Christ.

 v4-6.
 Having called for a practical expression of the unity (oneness, fellowship, love) that brothers and sisters in Christ should have toward each other in the church, Paul goes on to establish the substantial basis of that unity.
-Unity is intrinsic for the brotherhood, for we are all members of the one body, having the same Lord, faith, baptism and God.
+Unity is intrinsic for the brotherhood, for we are all members of the same body, having the same Lord, faith, baptism and God.

 v7.
 Paul has made the point that there is an integral unity in the Christian fellowship.
 This is based on the commonality of our faith - the same God, etc. He now introduces the idea of unity in diversity.
 The diversity has to do with the diverse gifts of the Spirit.